programming-for-info-pros/hello-world-returns-skiffs-0v/README.md

 codespace back to this repository.

 The repository is configured to automatically run acceptance tests whenever you push changes.
-Currently, these tests are:
+You can see the current status of these tests below.

 ![acceptance tests](https://github.com/programming-for-info-pros/hello-world/actions/workflows/run-tests.yml/badge.svg)